 Computer skills, particularly Microsoft Office Suite, and aptitude to learn new systems as needed.

 Experience presenting workshops, seminars and working with community college students desirable.
-Familiarity with and ability to utilize position-related computerized applications and information technology.
+The successful applicant will be familiar with and able to utilize position-related computerized applications and information technology.

 Demonstrated self-sufficiency, good problem-solving and follow-up skills.